HTC, above and beyond any other manufacturer, has done more than its fair share of popularising Android.

 That meteoric rise was followed by fall, bringing us to today's position where HTC stands as a warning to ambitious rising stars: the tide can turn quickly and when it does, the fall will be a hard one.

 But along the way, HTC has delivered some outstanding handsets.
-Not all fully appreciated in the face of rising competition and wider exposure by other brands like Samsung, this is a brief history of some of HTC's most significant Android handsets, from the HTC Magic through to the new HTC U 11.
+Not all fully appreciated in the face of rising competition and wider exposure by other brands like Samsung, this is a brief history of some of HTC's most significant Android handsets, from the HTC Magic through to the soon-to-launch HTC U12+.

 Having made the first Android handset in 2008 - the T-Mobile G1 - it wasn't until the HTC Magic appeared in 2009 that HTC had its logo on the back.
 It took second place to Vodafone on the front and "with Google" on the back, but this is where HTC's identity as a power in Android really started.